donghyuka/DeepRM/README.md

 ## Introduction
 AIRNA is a transformer-based model for RNA modification detection using Nanopore direct RNA sequencing.
-This repository contains the source code for training and evaluating BERMUDA.
+This repository contains the source code for training and evaluating AIRNA.

 ## License
 See the [LICENSE](LICENSE) file for details.